mhydock/Ship-It/README.md

 #### The Client
 The client's role during the development phase is by-and-large less complicated.
 During this phase the client may spend their turn:
 1. Securing more funding
+2. Spending an *Investment Token*
-2. Making feature requests
+3. Making feature requests
-3. Testing / Reporting bugs
+4. Testing / Reporting bugs

-Securing more funding grants the client the power to move up the deadline (unless countered by the project manager) or give them more leverage during the *Release* phase.
+##### Securing and Spending Funding
+Attempting to secure more funding provides the client the opportunity to acquire more *Investment Tokens*.
+The client can never lose these tokens, only gain them.

+To secure additional funding, the client must play a game of chance, using either coins or a die.
+The goal is to produce favorable flips or roll a number greater than the number of tokens already acquired.
+If using a coin, a maximum number of allowed flips must be set before play.
+If using a die, the number of sides is the natural limit.

+> #### Securing Funding Example
+> Given the client is using a six-sided die, if the client already has five tokens, they would need to roll a 6 on the die in order to succeed.

+During the *Development* phase, the client can spend their *Investment Tokens* to perform one of two actions: Move up the deadline by a week (five rounds) or move a requested feature into the *Product Brief*.
+A spent token cannot be used again, but continues to count when attempting to secure additional funding.

+##### Making Feature Requests and Bug Reports
 Making feature requests and reporting bugs generates more work for the *Development Team* in addition to the work requested in the *Product Brief*. *Feature Requests* are pulled from the same deck as before, whereas *Bug Reports* are pulled from the stack of completed tasks.

-In order to make a *Bug Report*, the client must test the product.
+In order to make a *Bug Report*, the client must first test the product.
 This works similarly to drawing an *Event* card by a member of the *Development Team* i.e. the client must either flip a coin or roll a die, setting the conditions of a favorable outcome beforehand, and drawing a card in the case of an unfavorable outcome.

 *Tasks* converted into *Bug Reports* are treated as one degree of difficulty lower than the original task.
 This stacks with an employee's aptitude.

-> #### What about doing nothing?
+##### What about doing nothing?
-> In addition to the previous options, the client may also choose to do nothing during their turn.
+In addition to the previous options, the client may also choose to do nothing during their turn.
 This may seem like a waste, but it can also be beneficial.
 The goal of this game is to actually *produce* something; courting investors, making feature requests, and filing bug reports increases the pressure on the *Development Team*, and if they can't complete the client's product, then everyone loses.

 ### Release
+When the deadline is reached, the *Development* phase ends, and the *Release* phase begins.
+During this phase, the *Client* determines if the *Development Team* produced a product that fits the specifications of the *Product Brief*.

+At the very least, the *Development Team* needs to have implemented the base features laid out in the  *Product Brief* in order to claim that they have produced a complete product.
+This includes any feature requests that were moved into the *Product Brief* via the expenditure of *Investment Tokens*.

+Implementing all the base features produces an *Adequate Product*.
+Implementing any number of extraneous features produces a *Superior Product*.
+Failing to implement all of the base features results in an *Incomplete Product*, the only failure case.

+The *Client* and the *Development Team* win or lose together; the *Client* promised investors that a finished product would be created, and the *Development Team* promised the client that they could deliver said product.

+It can be argued that the *Client* won the game if they were able to get the *Development Team* to do more work in less time, or that the *Development Team* won by performing less work in more time, but in the end this is irrelevant.

+## Extended Play
+The game only really ends when everyone decides to stop playing.
+If the deadline has come and gone, and the product was successful, but there are still unfinished features on the table, the players have the option to negotiate an additional phase.
+All tokens (*Investment* and *Crunch*) are reset, finished features are marked as "Stable" and returned to their decks, a new deadline is agreed upon, and the game begins anew.